Faiz-dot/Sales/README.md

 🚀 Sales Prediction Analysis
 Predict sales using feature engineering, time-aware preprocessing, and multiple regression models.
-This repository contains an end‑to‑end Jupyter Notebook that explores the dataset, builds reusable preprocessing pipelines, and compares models with time‑based cross‑validation to produce robust sales forecasts.
+This repository contains an end‑to‑end Jupyter Notebook that explores the dataset, builds compares models with time‑based cross‑validation to produce robust sales forecasts.

 ✨ Overview
 This project explores a sales dataset (train.csv), creates features (date, aggregated customer/product, lags/rolls), builds reproducible preprocessing pipelines, and evaluates multiple regression models with time-aware cross-validation.
 The goal is a production-ready candidate model with explainability and an inference workflow.